impshum/Challenge-1/README.md

 # challenge1
 PHP form and SQL basics

-Made for a friend to get started with stuff.
+Ask me for my IP address and go to http://<IP>:8888/kris/docs